-- Cook noodles as per package instructions.
+Cook noodles as per package instructions.
 Rinse with cold water and set aside.

-- Meanwhile, using a sharp knife, cut each pork chop crosswise (horizontally) into 4 very thin pieces of pork, giving you 8 thin pieces total.
+Meanwhile, using a sharp knife, cut each pork chop crosswise (horizontally) into 4 very thin pieces of pork, giving you 8 thin pieces total.

-- Preheat grill or a large skillet to high heat.
-Using skewers, thread thin pork chops (do not use skewers if using skillet).
-Rub chops with 2 tsp of vegetable oil and season very lightly with salt and pepper.
+Preheat grill or a large skillet to high heat.
+Using skewers*, thread thin pork chops (do not use skewers if using skillet).
+Rub or brush chops with 2 tsp of vegetable oil and season very lightly with salt and pepper.

-While meat is cooking, in a small bowl combine fish sauce, rice wine vinegar, brown sugar, garlic and vegetable oil.
+While meat is cooking, in a small bowl combine fish sauce, rice wine vinegar, brown sugar, garlic, and vegetable oil.
 Whisk until complete combined.
 Set aside.

 Place noodle and pork on a platter and top with sauce.
 Top dish with sliced basil leaves, sliced cucumber and any additional garnishes.